Gang-Qu/HATNet-SPI/README.md

-Accepted for publication in CVPR 2024 'Dual-scale Transformer for Large-scale Single-Pixel Imaing'
+'Dual-scale Transformer for Large-scale Single-Pixel Imaing', accepted by CVPR 2024